dalehumby/tello/journal.md

 # Journal

+## Tue, 14 Jan
+### Calibrated camera for pose estimation
+Wrote `calibration.py` to calibrate the Tello camera so that I could use it for pose estimation - rotation and translation estimates - instead of my (hacky) solutions.
+Especially for knowing how far away from the target, and how far to yaw to square up the drone to the target.

+Todo:
+- fix the axes of the drone and target so that the current drone position + error = target.
+- Using Right Handed coordinate system, Z+ is up, Y+ is left and X+ is forward.
+The closest I can find for an authorative source is Tello [mission pad pdf](https://dl-cdn.ryzerobotics.com/downloads/Tello/Tello%20Mission%20Pad%20User%20Guide.pdf).
+The IMU data from velocity, acceleration and MVO (down camera) seem to use different co-ordinate systems.
+Although I quite likely haven't understood it correctly.
+The TelloPy and Go code are not any help.

 ## Thur, 9 Jan
 ### Added distance measuring
 Looks like horizontal field of view is 60 degrees, and vertical field of view is 43 degrees.
 Added distance measuring as part of `aruco.py`, so distances to all markers are calculated each time the positions are updated.
 At far distances (2-4 m) a 1 pixel change leads to 50-100 mm distance change, and so the distances jump around a lot.